 - If someone you know needs immediate medical assistance, they should visit the nearest emergency room.
 The closest emergency room to campus is the Vanderbilt University Medical Center Emergency Room located at 1211 Medical Center Drive, Nashville, TN 37232.

 - If someone you know needs to speak with a professional counselor immediately, the University Counseling Center (UCC) offers crisis care counseling during the summer and academic year.

 It’s important to remember that you are not alone.
-We have numerous resources available to support students and we encourage you to reach out to the Office of Student Care Coordination for assistance.
+We have numerous resources available to support students and we encourage you to reach out to Student Care Coordination for assistance.

 Faculty, staff, students, and other community members can also report their concerns pertaining to the personal, physical, or emotional wellbeing of a student using the Student of Concern Form.